 Savannas cover at least 40 percent of the global tropics and support a fifth of the world’s population, thus efforts to better understand biodiversity and ecosystem functioning in these systems are essential for climate change mitigation and effective policy formulation.
 Using our Global Airborne Observatory’s light detection and ranging (LiDAR) technology, the diverse scope of […]

-Read More… from African Savanna Biodiversity
+Read More… from Mapping Hawaii for Biodiversity Conservation

 Global Forest Carbon Monitoring